zhiweil/ansible-playground/playground/playbook-overview/README.md

 ## Host variables
 The files under folder "[host_vars](./host_vars)" define variables for each host of Ansible inventory in YAML format, one file for each host.
 The naming of these files follows the names in inventory file, with an optional extension "yml".

-The files simple customize the webserver names by variable "ansible_node".
+The files simply customize the webserver names by variable "ansible_node".

 ### ansible-node1.yml
 ```yml